martindisch/running-mate/README.md

 ## TLS
 The whole application is TLS-agnostic to make containerized deployments easy.
-If you want to use TLS, simply set up a reverse proxy like nginx to handle it.
-See the files in `nginx` for an example.
+TLS is handled by a reverse proxy like nginx, see the files in `nginx` for an example.

 ## License
 Licensed under either of